Integrated Pie-IX BRT Project

 - The BRT stations will be equipped with cutting-edge technology to keep riders informed in real time.

-- The Pie-IX BRT will mean a reduction in travel time of up to 10 minutes between Henri-Bourassa Boulevard and Pierre-De Coubertin Avenue.
+- The Pie-IX BRT will mean a reduction in travel time of up to 10 minutes between Henri-Bourassa Boulevard and Notre-Dame street.

 The Amos station opened on October 17, 2016.
 This first Pie-IX BRT station was built as a prototype.
 The results will enable optimized construction of the subsequent stations.